Purdue Medical Plan Tobacco-User Additional Premium: Questions and Answers

 - How can I avoid the additional premium?

-To avoid the additional premium, you must certify during benefits open enrollment that you have been a non-tobacco user for the 12 months immediately prior to completing your enrollment or that you are a tobacco user who has completed an approved tobacco cessation program during the designated fall timeframe.
+To avoid the additional premium, you must certify during your benefits enrollment and subsequent annual open enrollment that you have not used tobacco in the 12 months immediately prior to completing your enrollment.

-- What if I didn't certify my tobacco user status during open enrollment?
+- What if I don't certify my tobacco user status during my initial enrollment or recertify during the annual open enrollment period in the fall?

 - What if employees certify that they are not tobacco users when, in fact, they are?